mrenrich84/CV/README.md

   - clients: Windows XP machines interfaced with the server and Ms Office integrated with MySQL
 - Writing reports and technical support
 - Demonstrated an integration between AutoCAD and PostgreSQL GIS for saving the company from spending an unnecessary amount of money on other technologies
-- Cracked network and systems, collecting managers' passwords and sensible data to demonstrate the need of a budget increase in the IT department
+- Cracked network and systems, collecting managers' passwords and sensible data to demonstrate the need for a budget increase in the IT department

 ***
 ### <a name="interests">Interests</a>

-Computer gaming, tech stuff and all that is geek!
+Computer gaming, tech stuff and all that is geeky!
-Music, photography and videomaking
+Music, photography and video making
 Traveling
-Sports: football, surf, american football
+Sports: football, surf, American football

 ***